 Robert MacRae is the owner of The Clemson Insider.
 He serves as publisher and recruiting editor for the site.
 MacRae started TCI in March of 2009 and has covered Clemson recruiting since 2003.
 He graduated from Clemson University in 1987.
 MacRae can be heard each Tuesday night at 9:05 with Ron Scarborough on The Evening Sports Page on WRIX 93.1.

 Will Vandervort is our senior writer and editor at TCI.
 Vandervort is an award-winning sportswriter and editor, who, before joining TCI in September of 2012, worked as the Editor for IPTAY Media.
 He covered Clemson University Athletics and wrote for the athletic department’s Web site and newsletter.
 Vandervort was also an editor for the athletic department’s magazine, Orange: The Experience.
-Besides his duties as an editor and writer, Vandervort was also the co-host of the The Tiger Pregame Show, a three-hour radio show on Clemson Game Days that airs on Clemson’s Flagship Station WCCP-FM.
+Besides his duties as an editor and writer, Vandervort was also the co-host of The Tiger Pregame Show, a three-hour radio show on Clemson Game Days that airs on Clemson’s Flagship Station WCCP-FM.
 He was also a guest host for ESPN Upstate’s Straight Up with Sturg.
-Vandervort has been a sportswriter and editor for 19 years at newspapers and Web sites in Georgia and South Carolina.
-He has covered college football in the ACC and the SEC for most of that time as well as covering small college football and the NFL.
-Vandervort has covered Clemson University sports since 2004, first as a editor / beat writer for the The (Seneca) Journal and then as the editor for IPTAY Media.
+Vandervort has been a sportswriter and editor for 23 years at newspapers and Web sites in Georgia and South Carolina.
+He has covered college football in the ACC and the SEC for most of that time, as well as covering small college football and the NFL.
+Vandervort has covered Clemson University sports since 2004, first as an editor / beat writer for the The (Seneca) Journal and then as the editor for IPTAY Media.

 Gavin Oliver joined the TCI staff in May of 2016.
 Oliver, whose father, Greg, has been a respected journalist in the Upstate of South Carolina for many years, joins The Clemson Insider Staff as full-time staff writer.
 Oliver, who graduated from Clemson University, is the recruiting writer for TCI as well as helps our staff cover the ins and outs of the Clemson football, basketball and baseball programs.
 Though Oliver is fresh out of college, he has already built up plenty of experience in the business.
 While attending classes full-time as an English major, he worked as a freelance writer for The Journal in Seneca, S.C. from 2012-’16.
 He covered high school sporting events, including high school football, as well as Clemson football, basketball and baseball games.
 Oliver was also a correspondent for IPTAY Media from 2012-’15, as he wrote feature stories covering all the sports at Clemson in Orange: The Experience the Magazine, plus he was a regular contributor for IPTAY’s Web site, My Orange Update.com.
 In 2014, Oliver worked as an intern and correspondent for Tiger Illustrated.com, where he served in those capacities until just recently.
 At Tiger Illustrated, Oliver wrote feature stories, game previews, practice notes and then game day questions and answer sessions with Clemson’s three coordinators.
 In 2015, Oliver had an internship with the Greenville Swamp Rabbits hockey team in Greenville, S.C.
 He worked in the public relations office there as he was mostly in charge of writing game recaps.